GhostWriters/docker-packt-cli/README.md

 ## Volumes and variables ##

 Volumes:

 - /config, where the configFile.cfg and log file are placed
 - /data, where files are downloaded to

 OPTIONAL: Variables:

 - PACKT_EMAIL, email address registered with Packt account
 - PACKT_PASSWORD, password for Packt account
 - PACKT_DOWNLOAD_FORMATS=pdf, epub, mobi, code
-  - PACKT_ANTICAPTCHA_KEY= get an api key from https://anti-captcha.com
+- PACKT_ANTICAPTCHA_KEY= get an api key from <https://anti-captcha.com>
 - PACKT_DOWNLOAD_BOOK_TITLES, specify individual books

 If variables are set, they overwrite what is already in the configFile.cfg file at container startup.
 If not set, the config file will be left alone.

-#### Anticaptcha key required to download the daily book. ####
+Anticaptcha key required to download the daily book.

 ## Special Thanks ##

 - [biwhite](https://github.com/biwhite)  for creating the intital docker container.
-- [igbt6](https://github.com/igbt6) for providing the upstream script available at https://github.com/igbt6/Packt-Publishing-Free-Learning
+- <https://github.com/packt-cli/Packt-Publishing-Free-Learning> for maintaining the package to handle the downloading.
 - [LinuxServer.io](https://www.linuxserver.io/) for maintaining the base image used in this project.